poojithasandra/InfluenceHealthExerciseGoogleDocs/README.md

 POM.xml   :

     contains all dependencies required for the project --> Selenium Webdriver 2.44, TestNG 6.9.9, Apache POI for EXcel

 Running/Executing the Test cases:

-Select Functional.xml Run as TestNGsuite  (located under 'resources' source folder) Results can be seen in test-output --> index.xml
+    Select  Functional.xml , Run as TestNGsuite  (located under 'resources' source folder), Results can be seen in test-output --> index.html

 POM (page object model) Approach: